 Pick apples and the perfect pumpkin at Scott’s Connecticut Valley Orchards (exit 5) in Deep River, then explore Gillette Castle (exit 6 or 7) in East Haddam, the unique home of eccentric actor William Gillette (a.k.a.
 Sherlock Holmes).

-Stop at the internationally-acclaimed Goodspeed Opera House (exit 7) to see “Carousel.”
-Performances of this popular award-winning musical are extended through September 29.
-"Something's Afoot" takes place from October 5 through December 9.
+Plan an outing at the internationally acclaimed Goodspeed Opera House (exit 7) to see “La Cage Aux Folles” (through September 10) or “A Wonderful Life” (September 18 – November 29).
 Across the river from Goodspeed, in Haddam, climb aboard RiverQuest for a narrated cruise of the lower Connecticut River and spectacular foliage views.

 Continue to Middletown’s Main Street (exit 15), named one of “America’s most romantic Main Streets” by the National Trust for Historic Preservation.
 Browse the shops and choose from a variety of ethnic cuisine.
 Indulge in handmade confections at Tschudin Chocolates & Confections.
-If you have kids in tow, turn onto Washington Street and stop at Kidcity Children’s Museum, where interactive exhibits such as Main Street, The Ship and The Farm, encourage kids ages 1 to 8 to play pretend.
+If you have kids in tow, turn onto Washington Street and stop at Kidcity Children’s Museum, where interactive exhibits encourage kids ages one through eight to play “pretend.”

 For information on additional activities and attractions in the River Valley region, go to www.centerofct.com.

 Named by National Geographic Traveler as one of the most scenic driving destinations in the country, the Litchfield Hills are a top choice for leaf peeping.
 Stretching up western Connecticut, Route 7 offers art, history and plenty of opportunities to get back to nature.